yvielcastillejos/Salt_Finger_Diffusion_Simulation/README.md

 The simulations were conducted by inputting the Non-dimensionalized Boussinesq Equations (Navier Stokes Equations) into the Nek5000 Solver along with the linear equation of state between temperature and salinity.
 In my simulations, I investigated the effect of the density ratio in salt fingers and oscillative diffusion in the ocean.
 Furthermore, by changing such parameters, I also looked at how oxygen is distrubuted in the model especially as staircases of temperature and salinity start forming.

 # Results
-## See Full Results at: https://docs.google.com/presentation/d/1XVgVNwTVRHH1cFl-tbmP9pR_yeeAeySQ-jE2b_siUDY/edit?usp=sharing
+## See Full Report at: https://docs.google.com/presentation/d/1XVgVNwTVRHH1cFl-tbmP9pR_yeeAeySQ-jE2b_siUDY/edit?usp=sharing

 Sneak peak of a small part of the results:
  - For The salt-finger simulations, we can look at different times to see how the layer formation takes place: